californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The case number of the divorce

-CDPH provides copies of the records maintained to anyone via mail at the cost of $14 each.
-To request a copy, download and complete the application form (Spanish copy)..
-Attach a check or money order for the fee to the completed form and return to:
+CDPH provides copies of the records maintained to anyone via mail for $14 each.
+To request a copy, download and complete the application form (Spanish copy).
+Attach a check or money order for the fee to the completed form and return it to:

 California Department of Public Health